rill-js/rill/docs/api/index.md

   Rill is supported in all recent versions of [nodejs](https://nodejs.org) and modern browsers.
   Rill can support IE9 and lower with a [History Location polyfill](https://github.com/devote/HTML5-History-API).

-  You can quickly install a supposed version of node/iojs with your favorite version manager:
+  You can quickly install a supported version of node/iojs with your favorite version manager:

 ```bash
 $ nvm install stable